ocean-tracking-network/node-manager-training/_episodes/14_The Push.md

 ## Push Reports

 Once a push is completed, statistics are gathered about the overall push as well as metrics about each node.
 This process creates a snapshot of what each node looked like at the time of that push.
-The statistics tracked include metrics such as the number of issues in the push, the number of projects a node is managing, the total number of detections, and the size of the database.
+The statistics tracked include metrics such as the number of tickets in the push, the number of projects a node is managing, the total number of detections, and the size of the database.

 Using this data, a push report is generated for each node.
 These reports provide a summary of the push, including graphs and figures that illustrate how each node is growing over time.
 In addition to sharing these reports, we try to schedule a check-in meeting with nodes.
 These meetings are not only a chance for OTN to get information to the nodes but also for you to relay any information to us.